python-babel/flask-babel/docs/index.rst

     class MyForm(formlibrary.FormBase):
         success_message = lazy_gettext(u'The form was successfully saved.')

+"Laziness" is only provided if :mod:`speaklater` package is installed.
+Otherwise the functions :func:`lazy_gettext` and :func:`lazy_pgettext`
+won't be registered.

 So how does Flask-Babel find the translations?
 Well first you have to create some.
 Here is how you do it: